TCEC Season 18: Superfinal

 The superfinal was contested between reigning champion Leela Chess Zero and last season's runner-up Stockfish.
 The 100-game match began with both engines winning in a King's Indian Defense, before Stockfish took the lead by winning three consecutive openings, including a stunning performance with the white pieces in Game 8, tactically outclassing Leela in the middle-game.
 After a balanced interlude, Stockfish won game 24 to open up a commanding 4-point lead, the largest deficit Leela had ever faced in a superfinal.
 Leela finally got back to winning ways with a strong performance in game 29, and narrowed the gap further by winning game 33.
 However, with wins in games 52, 56 and 58, Stockfish established its dominance once again.
-However, Leela fought back with a win in game 63, and then followed this up by winning game 65 (see game analysis below) with what was perhaps the single best performance from either engine in the entire superfinal; Leela played an astonishing queen sacrifice on move 21 that Stockfish not only didn't spot, but then took a further three moves to work out it was completely winning – GM Matthew Sadler would later call this game Leela's queen sac Immortal.
+Leela fought back with a win in game 63, and then followed this up by winning game 65 (see game analysis below) with what was perhaps the single best performance from either engine in the entire superfinal; Leela played an astonishing queen sacrifice on move 21 that Stockfish not only didn't spot, but then took a further three moves to work out it was completely winning – GM Matthew Sadler would later call this game Leela's queen sac Immortal.
 However, Stockfish countered with wins in games 68, 77, 88 and 92 to secure what would prove to be a decisive lead.
 With eight games left, Leela needed to win seven of them in order to win.
 It managed to win game 93, but subsequently lost the reverse in game 94, which gave Stockfish an unassailable lead.
 Leela scored a consolation win in game 97 to make the final score +23−16=61 in favour of Stockfish.

 One game pair in the superfinal stood out as unique: games 17-18 featured an opening which, to GM Sadler's knowledge, was playable.
 However, both finalists evaluated the book exit position (diagram) as providing a decisive advantage for White.
 GM Sadler opined that these two games might eventually be the final refutation of the entire variation.